Maintenance and Operations

 - At least 20 stormwater ponds and man-made wetlands

-An inventory and condition assessment study has recently been completed for Minneapolis storm tunnels.
-A rehabilitation program is being developed based on this study to make needed repairs and improvements.
+An inventory and condition assessment study was completed in 2012 for all Minneapolis storm tunnels.
+Results of that study produced a storm tunnel rehabilitation program, which makes needed repairs and improvements.

-Proper maintenance and operation of the stormwater drainage system helps minimize pollutants entering City surface waters.
-Since streets act as collection channels during a rainstorm, they must be considered part of the stormwater drainage system.
-Maintenance of the storm drainage system includes:
+Proper maintenance and operation of the stormwater drainage system minimizes pollutants entering the Mississippi River and the lakes and creeks of Minneapolis.
+When it rains, streets act as collection channels, making them part of the stormwater drainage system.
+This system requires maintenance, including:

-- Cleaning and repairing damage to storm drain lines, catch basins and manholes
+- Cleaning and repairing damage to storm pipes, storm drains and manholes

-- Inspecting and maintaining pump stations, grit chambers, stormwater ponds and storm drain outlets
+- Inspecting and maintaining pump stations, grit chambers and stormwater ponds

 - Removal and proper disposal of sediment and nutrients (mostly sand and fertilizer) from storm drain structures.
-Catch basins and grit chambers are cleaned many times each year at regular intervals to remove trash and other materials, such as sand from winter snow and ice control operations.
+Storm drains and grit chambers are cleaned annually, removing trash and other materials.

-- Removed 467 tons of sediment from stormwater grit chambers
+- Removed 320 cubic yards of sediment from stormwater grit chambers

-- Collected 4,930 tons of leaves for composting during the citywide fall sweep
+- Collected 3,173 tons of leaves for composting during the city-wide fall sweep

 Sanitary Sewer System

-Protection of surface waters also requires proper maintenance and operation of the sanitary sewer system.
-Minneapolis streets contain over 830 miles of sanitary sewers; the earliest known sewers were built around 1870.
-Many of these brick sewers are still in operation; however some of these older concrete sewers are now in need of repair or replacement.
+Protection of surface waters requires proper maintenance and operation of the sanitary sewer system.
+Minneapolis streets contain miles and miles of sanitary sewers; the earliest were built around 1870.
+Many of these brick sewers are still in operation, but some of the older concrete sewers require repair or replacement.

-The City has an ongoing rehabilitation program helps to extend the life of these sewers by installing fiberglass lining in them.
-This also prevents groundwater contamination from leaky pipes.
+The City has an ongoing rehabilitation program designed to extend the life of these sewers by installing a fiberglass lining, which prevents groundwater contamination from leaky pipes.

-Sanitary sewer pipes occasionally get plugged up, which can cause backups into basements.
-Regular cleaning and redirection of stormwater runoff to storm drains helps prevent this.
-In addition to the sewers, 31 miles of deep tunnels (also called interceptors) convey sanitary sewage to the Metropolitan Wastewater Treatment Plant (formerly known as Pigs Eye Sewage Treatment Plant).
-Most of these tunnels are inspected and maintained by Metropolitan Council Environmental Services (MCES).
+Sanitary sewer pipes occasionally get blocked up, which can cause backups into basements.
+Regular cleaning of storm pipes helps prevent this.
+Also, Metropolitan Council Environmental Services (MCES) inspects and maintains most of the 31 miles of deep sanitary tunnels (also known as interceptors) in Minneapolis.
+These deep tunnels convey sanitary sewage to the Metropolitan Wastewater Treatment Plant.

 Garbage, sediment, and other contaminants are deposited on roadways from a number of factors including: